mathew-i/SFCrimeStatisticsSparkStreaming/README.md

 ### consumer_server.py
 One of the project goals was to write plain vanilla kafka consumer.
 The result can be seen below.
 ![alt text](https://github.com/mathew-i/SFCrimeStatisticsSparkStreaming/blob/master/img/screen4.PNG)

+***Optimisation***
+Optimising throughput means optimising processedRowsPerSecond KPI (the higher the better).
+It can be achived by setting kafka cluster with more brokers (more even load distribution) and during the topic definition (number of partitions) and by tinkering with few params:
+[spark.default.parallelism](https://spark.apache.org/docs/latest/tuning.html#level-of-parallelism) is a parameter defining level of parallelism.
+It is adviced to have no more than 3 tasks per core.
+*spark.streaming.kafka.maxRatePerPartition* is the maximum number messages processed per micro batch per partition.